Construct new stream. Relatively lightweight, creating a new DataView over the Uint8Array's ArrayBuffer is the heaviest part.

 A subarray of the original buffer, without copying.

 Get a half-precision floating point number.
 On older JS runtimes, uses a local implementation of f16.
+Returns NaN if truncation is allowed and the packet was truncated.

 Advances the current read position by 2 bytes.